Dominic Manzini had buckteeth and a penchant for cunnilingus.

-“No, I got it on a trip I took to Japan,” he said.
+“No, I got it on a trip I took to Japan.”

 “I went with my mother,” he said.
 Dominic liked watching Colleen’s hair slip around her shoulders as she moved.
 He came up and wrapped his arms around her.
 “You’re like a mermaid,” he said.

 She turned into him and they kissed for a while before his mouth traveled across to her ear, nipping gently down her neck, sucking her tender shoulder muscle in between his teeth, and trailing over her collar bones—which rose to meet each pluck of his lips—to her chest.
-He caressed her breasts with both hands and mouth, and slid his palms along her waist, coming down onto his knees before her.
-Slipping her underwear down to the floor and parting her lips with his tongue, Dominic hungrily pulled Colleen closer to him.
+He caressed her breasts with both his hands and mouth and slid his palms along her waist, coming down onto his knees before her.
+Slipping her underwear off, Dominic hungrily pulled Colleen closer to him.

 During brunch at a café down the road, Dominic searched for elephant videos on his phone.
 “Here’s one for you,” he said to Colleen, showing her a young pachyderm that was painting what appeared to be her own likeness on a canvas.
 The elephant paused and dipped the brush on the palette, choosing a dark pigment for the eye.
 Her handler offered her a fresh brush and she dipped it again, this time in red.
 Then she painted a rose, held in the spiral of her subject’s trunk.

 “It’s amazing,” said Colleen.

 “I know why you cried earlier,” said Dominic quietly.
 “It’s because you can see that elephants are just like us—sentient beings simply wearing a different body.
 You recognize their humanity.”

 “Their elephanity,” said Colleen, “except that sounds more like profanity.”

 “The sacred and the profane can both be good,” Dominic said.
 “There is no true distinction.
 It’s all in our perception of things.”